WoodySlum/smarties.io/doc/PLUGIN.md

 	};

+### Trigger regularly task

+You can `cron` some tasks by registering through the `TimeEventAPI`.

+To register, use this as follow :

+    function repeat(self) {
+        console.log("Hello every seconds :)");
+    }

+    api.timeEventAPI.register(repeat, this, api.timeEventAPI.constants().EVERY_SECONDS);

+The `repeat` function will be called every seconds.
+You can use the following constants : `EVERY_SECONDS`, `EVERY_MINUTES`, `EVERY_HOURS`, `EVERY_DAYS` or `CUSTOM`

+The context (second parameter, `this` in the example above) is used when using a class function.
+You'll not able to use `this` inside `repeat` function because of changing scope.
+The context is passed through the callback parameter.

+#### Using custom and go further

+You can also specify exactly when you want to be called back through the custom option.

+    api.timeEventAPI.register(repeat, this, api.timeEventAPI.constants().CUSTOM, "*", 10, 0);

+The method will be called every hour, when minutes will be equals to 10 and seconds to 0.

 ### Creating a form and accessing to configuration

 You can create a form schema in a specific class.
 This schema will be automatically managed by the core and user will be able to configure through a form the plugin.